inesp/inesp.github.io/_posts/2026-02-24-api-resilience-resumable-pagination.md

 You're syncing 5,000 records from GitHub.
 Your Celery task is on page 12 when the API says **"429 - slow down" (you are rate-limited)**.
 The task fails.
 If you've thought about rate-limits, then you have retries set up, so Celery reruns your task a few seconds later and the task, of course, starts from page 1 again.
 Which means the task wastes your resources by **re-fetching and re-processing the 11 pages that were already successfully fetched and processed** the last time.

+[...??? this re-doing of work is the work-side version of retry amplification: every restart multiplies the load we throw at an already-struggling API.
+The Google SRE chapter on cascading failures and Marc Brooker's "retries are selfish" both name this. ...]

 Wouldn't it be nice **if the task continued from page 12 after it gets restarted**?

 If it worked like this: